li11315-osu/CSE5472-term-project/README.md

 - The **top-level domain (TLD) nameservers** represent the first subdivision of the hierarchy, with each one maintaining information about the domain names that share its domain extension (e.g. .com, .org, .net).
 The root servers refer the resolvers to the TLD servers, which in turn refer the resolvers to the next level down.
 - Lastly, the **authoritative nameservers** are the ones which can provide the actual mapping from the requested domain name to the corresponding IP address.
 The same information may be floating around elsewhere in caches, but the authoritative servers are the official source of truth, hence the name.
 To be accessible to the Internet, a domain name needs served by at least one of these (particularly one that's registered with the corresponding TLD server), with most having multiple for better resiliency.

-From the attacker's perspective, taking down a resolver could cut off a user's ability to use the web, but anyone at least small amount of tech-savviness can simply select a different one in their network settings.
+From the attacker's perspective, taking down a resolver could cut off a user's ability to use the web, but anyone with at least small amount of tech-savviness can simply select a different one in their network settings.
 Resolvers mostly all perform the same function, and there's well-known publicly available options like Cloudflare's 1.1.1.1 and Google's 8.8.8.8 that are nearly impossible to take down because of how powerful and resilient the underlying infrastructure is.
 Root servers and TLD servers are similarly daunting targets, as they too involve large numbers of redundant instances maintained by various well-funded and well-prepared organizations, and the scope of the service they provide is much wider than what most are interested in targeting anyway.

 This leaves the authoritative servers as the preferred target.
 These tend to be run by smaller organizations, and in some cases may be hosted on-premise by the same people who own the domain name and corresponding website.
 Unlike with the other server types, each instance or handful of instances has unique functionality in being the only ones to provide definitive records for certain domains, and taking them down will make the corresponding resources inaccessible for any user who doesn't either have access to a cached record (which generally expires after a short while) or somehow know the IP address.
 Even when there's redundancy, it can only do so much if all of the servers for the given domain are similarly weak.